 As you learn how to perform each exercise and your muscles adapt to the roller, you can afford to go firmer.

 Here’s a general overview of the difference in foam roller density.

 - Firm rollers.
-For more experience users who want the deepest of deep tissue massage.
+For more experienced users who want the deepest of deep tissue massage.
 (Example : LuxFit)

 The firmness of a roller can be indicated by its color.

 The darker the roller the firmer it is and the lighter the color, the softer it is.
-There are exceptions to this as there always is but this is the general rule.
+There are exceptions to this as there always are but this is the general rule.

 Firmer rollers are not for beginners as they can cause as much ache as the ride.
 While that discomfort can be reassuring, it can also leave you aching, which defeats the object.
 Firm rollers are better for experienced users or those that really like the firmer feel.